 HMRC has not indicated any intention to provide a ‘soft landing’ period of familiarisation for late submission penalties.
 This is presumably because the points-based system allows for an element of familiarisation before financial consequences arise.

-No transitional provisions have yet been announced explaining what will happen to taxpayers who are already in the default surcharge regime when the system switches over.
-While we expect that this will be set out in the regulations that bring the new regime into force, we have had confirmation from HMRC that all businesses will start the new regime with a clean slate, so any businesses that are within the default surcharge regime before 1 January 2023 will not have any points at the start of the new regime.
+No specific transitional provisions have been set out for taxpayers who are already in the default surcharge regime when the system switches over.
+However, we have had confirmation from HMRC that all businesses will start the new regime with a clean slate, so any businesses that are within the default surcharge regime in relation to their last accounting period commencing before 1 January 2023 will not have any points at the start of the new regime.